joergboe/testframework/README.md

 Version 2.2.0:
 - Simple initialization of test tools.
 Test tools are now imported one at the beginning of tests.
 Test tools function must be exported.

+New Version:
+- Changed reference display handling: The parameter --ref requires now the name of the module to display.